Andrew-S-Rosen/cbe504/main.typ

 A few questions may naturally arise when thinking about how one would measure the rate parameters in practice.
 Perhaps the most notable to ask is: how can one monitor the change in rate as a function of only _one_ reactant's concentration?
-Arguably the most natural solution is to carry out the reaction such that all reactants except one are present in large excess, such that the reaction appears 0#super[th] order in every species except the one for which the reation order is desired.
+Arguably the most natural solution is to carry out the reaction such that all reactants except one are present in large excess, such that the reaction appears 0#super[th] order in every species except the one for which the reaction order is desired.

-Beyond relying on reagents being in exccess, one can carry out an _initial rate_ experiment, where you measure $r$ at extremely small values of $t$.
+Beyond relying on reagents being in excess, one can carry out an _initial rate_ experiment, where you measure $r$ at extremely small values of $t$.
 Consider $conc("A")_0$ and $conc("B")_0$ as the initial concentration of reactants.
 For $t approx 0$, the concentrations of the reactants remain largely unchanged from their initial values: $conc("A") approx conc("A")_0$ and $conc("B") approx conc("B")_0$.
 This allows you to measure changes in $r$ with respect to isolated changes in either $conc("A")$ or $conc("B")$ by modifying the initial concentration of either species.